Accident - G-CKYT

 It is recommended that the Civil Aviation Authority reassess the certification and acceptable means of compliance requirements for issuing Certificates of Airworthiness to gyroplanes intended to be used for commercial operations, to ensure manufacturers demonstrate, through appropriate test and analysis, mitigation of the risk of catastrophic structural failure from dynamic loads to a level comparable with equivalent Certificate of Airworthiness aircraft certified to design regulations such as Certification Specifications 23 and 27.

-The General Aviation Unit has been forming a BCAR Section T working group of subject matter experts including operators (including a test pilot), airworthiness experts, the British Rotorcraft Association and gyroplane manufacturers.
+The General Aviation Team has formed a BCAR Section T working group of subject matter experts including operators, test pilots, airworthiness experts, the British Rotorcraft Association and gyroplane manufacturers.
+The working group has met twice since formation, and a third meeting is planned before the end of Q2 2026.

-The first meeting is scheduled for November 2025 and will focus on matters related to the AAIB’s Safety Recommendations (2024-018 and 2024-020), alignment with other requirement sets including CRI E-01 (for certified Gyroplanes and commercial uses).
-This whilst factoring in new technology or performance standards also.
-The working group will meet every 2-3 months until such time as we reach a satisfactory outcome.
+The working group focus remains as per the initial update to the AAIB on matters related to the Safety Recommendations (2024-018 and 2024-020), alignment with other requirement sets including CRI E-01 (for certified Gyroplanes and commercial uses).
+The working group will continue to meet every 2 to 3 months to reach a satisfactory outcome.